Generate Point Clouds with Multiscale Details from Graph-Represented Structures: Introduction

-Without considering physical or chemical influences, all 3D objects and parts can be scaled to any size without losing its rationality.
+Without considering physical or chemical influences, all 3D objects and parts can be scaled to any size without losing their rationality.
 Complex real-world 3D objects are often assembled by multiple simple shapes in different scales.
 Thus, as shown in Fig.~\ref{fig:ExampleofPatterns}(b), plenty of similar patterns in local structures can be found in 3D objects at different positions, scales, angles, densities, and categories.
-The knowledge learned from a pattern can be transferred to other similar patterns no matter the differences of those spatial properties.
-Previous methods cannot associate those similar patterns as they use absolute positions of points which are sensitive to scaling and rotation.
-In this paper, we propose a novel Multiscale Structure-based Point Cloud Generator (MSPCG) to generate point clouds from local structures in a similarity-transformation-invariant (invariant to scale,rotation and translation) manner.
-The invariances make MSPCG is able to jointly learn similar patterns in different scales, which largely extend the scope of training data.
-As local structures are category-irrelevant and even dataset-irrelevant, learning the generation from local structures also helps the proposed method has better generalization ability.
+The knowledge learned from a pattern can be transferred to other similar patterns no matter the differences in those spatial properties.
+Previous methods cannot associate similar patterns as they use absolute positions of points that are sensitive to scaling and rotation.
+In this paper, we propose a novel Multiscale Structure-based Point Cloud Generator (MSPCG) to generate point clouds from local structures in a similarity-transformation-invariant (invariant to scale, rotation, and translation) manner.
+The invariances make MSPCG jointly learn similar patterns in different scales, which largely extends the scope of training data.
+As local structures are category-irrelevant and even dataset-irrelevant, learning the generation from local structures also helps the proposed method have better generalization ability.